fweiss/rover-kata-python/README.md

 ### Python is easy

-Although I was originally a skeptical shy about Python, the documentation is pretty solid and the syntax is straightforward.
+Although I was originally a bit skeptical about Python, the documentation is pretty solid and the syntax is straightforward.
 It's not as fussy as Perl and Ruby.
 What I mean is, it avoids Perl's variable type sigils, '$', '%', etc., and it also avoids Ruby's similar global/local variable scoping sigils.
 It's more like JavaScript in terms of being loosely typed.